 The Consent to Sharing Information Form can be downloaded for use with families.

-Serious Case Reviews have shown how poor information sharing has contributed to the deaths or serious injuries of children, therefore practitioners must understand the requirement for information to be kept safely and securely, maintaining the privacy of an individual, whilst also being able to share information appropriately to improve outcomes for children.
+Serious Case Reviews have shown how poor information sharing practices have contributed to the deaths or serious injuries of children; therefore practitioners must understand the requirements for information to be kept safely and securely, maintaining the privacy of an individual, whilst also being able to share information appropriately to improve outcomes for children.